nkpatro/TechTest/Readme.txt

 I used Django and django rest framework for this test as we have been using django tools in our production for last few years.

+I haven't added any comments inline to the code.
+Please let me know if preferred.

 Dependencies:
 I have included a requirements.txt file to install all the dependencies.